What are Your Pronouns? Examining Gender Pronoun Usage on Twitter: Detecting Gender Pronouns

 \section{Detecting Gender Pronouns}

 In this section, we test if we can identify a user's gender pronoun status from their tweets, Twitter account metadata, and sharing activities.
-We first aim at identifying users who use \textit{any} gender pronouns, followed by a more fine-grained experiment aimed at distinguishing users of various gender pronoun categories.
+This analysis will help us understand the characteristics separating these users.